 Property’s age restrictions: Children under the age of 12yrs cannot fly-camp

 Communications: You will be in the middle of the bush so should consider yourself out of contact.
 Though there will be a radio for communication with Impala Camp.

 Malarial protection recommended: Yes

 Medical care: The guides are first aid trained and in an emergency will radio to Impala Camp.

 Security measures: The guides at the camp are all armed.

 Fire safety: There is a fire extinguisher at the camp.

 Disabled access: Not Possible

 Laundry facilities: No Laundry Facilities

-Money: Money is needed here - any purchases can be done at Selous Impala Camp.
+Money: Money isn't needed here - any purchases can be done at Selous Impala Camp.